bcgov/platform-developer-docs/src/docs/platform-automation/kyverno.md

 ## DataClass Labels

-In the NSX clusters (Emerald) all pods need to have a DataClass label so that the guardrail rules can be correctly enforced by NSX.
-These guardrails include things like DataClass `Low` cannot connect to DataClass `High`.
-To help prevent unexpected edge cases, all pods without a DataClass label of `Low`, `Medium`, or `High` are assigned a DataClass label of `Invalid` by a Kyverno policy.
-The NSX firewall can then easily find those pods and drop all network traffic from or to them.
+In NSX clusters (Emerald), every pod must have a DataClass label.
+This ensures proper enforcement of guardrail rules by NSX, such as preventing connections between DataClass `Low` and `High`.
+To avoid unexpected issues, a Kyverno policy assigns a DataClass label of `Invalid` to any pod lacking a `Low`, `Medium`, or `High` label.
+This makes the NSX firewall easily identify and block all network traffic to or from these labeled pods.

 ---
 ---